From Click to Delivery: The Art of eCommerce Fulfillment

 B2B (Business-to-Business) order fulfillment involves fulfilling orders placed by businesses for goods or services.
 This process often requires specialized solutions tailored to the unique needs of B2B transactions.
 It includes managing bulk orders, negotiating pricing and terms, handling complex shipping requirements, and providing customized invoicing and payment options.

-Enterprise fulfillment
+Enterprise Fulfillment

 Mid-market fulfillment serves businesses that fall between small-scale operations and large enterprises.
 It involves balancing cost-effectiveness with the ability to scale as the business grows.
 This segment often requires flexible solutions that can adapt to changing demand patterns and market dynamics while still providing quality service to customers.